 At the first detection of the presence of lead in the paint in a property, we transition to a Lead-Safe Inspection.
 As stated above, lead paint can by covered by many layers of newer coats of paint which is not necessarily a hazardous condition.
 We use a specially treated dust wipe which collects dust particles from walls, floors, doors, window sills (all painted surfaces).
 These dust wipes are submitted to a laboratory for analysis.

 If the dust wipe analysis proves no active lead dust on the premises, the property will be certified as “Lead-Safe.”
-A lead-safe status is valid for 2 years OR as long as the current tenant occupies the unit.
-(For example: If the tenant stays in the same unit for 5 years, the landlord need not have the property reinspected for lead.)
-If and when the tenant moves out AFTER 2 years have elapsed, the landlord is required to have the property reinspected if the unit will be rented to another family with a child or children age 6 or under.
+A lead-safe status is valid for 4 years.
+In 4 years the landlord is required to have the property reinspected.

 Lead-Safe Conditions Are Subject to Change